Published November 2016

 The following pie chart shows world consumption of unsaturated polyester resins:

+In 2015, the largest consuming region was Asia, followed by North America and Europe; China was the largest consuming country, with 44% of the total.
 The unsaturated polyester resin industry is mature and largely dependent on general economic conditions.
-Consumption growth will be highest in China, with an average annual growth rate of just over 5% for 2011–2016; growth in Asia will increase at an average annual rate of almost 5% during that time frame.
-The Middle East and Africa will also have an average annual growth rate of almost 5%.
-Central and Eastern Europe will have an average annual growth rate of about 4.5%, as will Central and South America.
-Consumption will grow in North America at an average annual rate of 3.5%.
-In Japan, unsaturated polyester resin consumption will grow at an average rate of 0.7% per year during the period.
+Consumption growth will be highest in China, with an average annual growth rate of about 5% for 2015–21; Asia's consumption will increase at an average annual rate of 6% during 2015–21.
+Other regions will grow at rates of 2.5–4%.
+In Japan, unsaturated polyester resins consumption is forecast to decline at an average rate of 0.5% per year during 2015–21.